 We think it's important for you to understand how we make money.
 It's pretty simple, actually.
 The offers for financial products you see on our platform come from companies who pay us.
 The money we make helps us give you access to free credit scores and reports and helps us create our other great tools and educational materials.

 Compensation may factor into how and where products appear on our platform (and in what order).
 But since we generally make money when you find an offer you like and get, we try to show you offers we think are a good match for you.
 That's why we provide features like your Approval Odds and savings estimates.

 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-This offer is no longer available on our site: USAA® Cashback Rewards Plus American Express® Card
+These offers are no longer available on our site: Wells Fargo Cash Wise Visa® card, USAA® Cashback Rewards Plus American Express® Card

 If you’ve ever wondered how your credit card works, understanding the concept of a credit card network and how it works is the first step.

 When you look at your credit card, you might wonder why there are so many company names on it.
 Your card might be issued by Chase, be branded by Marriott, and process transactions through the Visa credit card network.
 So it’s easy to see why it can be difficult to understand how a credit card works.

 A credit card network functions in different ways, depending on how it’s set up.
 If the credit card network is both the network and the card issuer, the network will both process and approve purchase requests.
 This is how it works for American Express and Discover cards.